JustAlkaid/JustAlkaid.github.io/README.md

 ├── js (all javascript used in multiple pages)
 |   └── ...
 |
-├── stylesheet (ll stylesheets used in multiple pages)
+├── stylesheet (all stylesheets used in multiple pages)
 |   ├── css
 |   |   └── ...
 |   └── less